This post was written in preparation for our May 2016 spring program.

-Not only is our concert made up of very recently composed music, our audience will actually hear two premieres featuring the composers as performers.
-One of these premieres is a remarkable, refreshing quartet written by our own Laura Hood (b.
+Not only is our concert made up of very recently composed music, our audience will actually hear music featuring the composers as performers.
+One of these pieces is a remarkable, refreshing quartet written by our own Laura Hood (b.
 1961).

 Although she’s never had a single lesson in composition, Laura has always had a penchant for writing songs.
 Though a horn player through-and-through, her favored composition medium has always been voice and guitar in the singer-songwriter and folk style rather than classical horn.
 When the lyrics won’t come to her, she simply makes the piece instrumental!